firebolt-db/firebolt-go-sdk/README.md

 ```

 The SDK provides the following error types:
-- `DSNParseError`: When the DSN string format is invalid
+- `DSNParseError`: Provided DSN string format is invalid
-- `AuthenticationError`: When credentials are invalid or authentication fails
+- `AuthenticationError`: Authentication failure
-- `QueryExecutionError`: When a SQL query fails to execute
+- `QueryExecutionError`: SQL query execution error
-- `AuthorizationError`: When the user doesn't have permission to perform an action
+- `AuthorizationError`:A user doesn't have permission to perform an action
-- `SystemEngineResolutionError`: When there's an error getting the system engine URL
+- `InvalidAccountError`: Provided account name is invalid or no permissions to access the account

 Each error type can be checked using `errors.Is(err, errorType)`.
 This allows for specific error handling based on the type of error encountered.